MicrosoftDocs/memdocs/autopilot/includes/create-assigned-device-group.md

     >
     > Don't manually add any devices to the device group created in this step by selecting the **No members selected** link under **Members**.
 Devices are automatically added to this device group during the Windows Autopilot device preparation deployment.

-### Adding the Intune Provisioning Client object
+### Adding the Intune Provisioning Client service principle

-If the **Intune Provisioning Client** object with AppId **f1346770-5b25-470b-88bd-d5744ab7952c** isn't available when selecting the owner of the device group, then follow these steps to add the object:
+If the **Intune Provisioning Client** service principle with AppId **f1346770-5b25-470b-88bd-d5744ab7952c** isn't available when selecting the owner of the device group, then follow these steps to add the service principle:

 1. On a device where Microsoft Intune or Microsoft Entra ID is normally administered, open a **Windows PowerShell** command prompt.